mariodavid/jmix-sneferu/README.md

 #### Support custom components

-Sneferu currently does not support all the components of CUBA.
+Sneferu currently does not support all the components of Jmix.
 Furthermore, if you use application-specific components or composite components, Sneferu also can not support them out-of-the-box.

 Therefore, it is possible to create custom Component Descriptors, that represent the component in the testing scenario.